MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/company-hub-troubleshooting.md

   Go to the **Environment Links** page, open the environment that you cannot connect to, and then choose the **Test the connection** action.
 - The client's company is currently offline, for example if it being upgraded

-  In your dashboard, choose the **Tools** menu item, and then choose **Check Errors** .
+  In your dashboard, choose the **Tools** menu item, and then choose **Check Errors**.
 This opens a list with technical details, so you might want to contact your administrator if you're seeing errors.
-For example, the error message " *The server has rejected the client credentials* " suggests that you do not have access.
+For example, the error message "*The server has rejected the client credentials*" suggests that you do not have access.
 - You do not have access to all companies in the environment that you are trying to connect to

-  In [!INCLUDE [prodshort](includes/prodshort.md)], an organisation can have multiple business units called companies and you might not have access to all companies.
+  In [!INCLUDE [prod_short](includes/prod_short.md)], an organisation can have multiple business units called companies and you might not have access to all companies.
 Work with your administrator or client to make sure that you have access to the companies that you have to work in.

 ## <a name="data-does-not-refresh"></a>Data does not refresh

-When you add a company or request a refresh of the data, [!INCLUDE [prodshort](includes/prodshort.md)] fetches the data.
+When you add a company or request a refresh of the data, [!INCLUDE [prod_short](includes/prod_short.md)] fetches the data.
 But you must refresh the page yourself, such as choosing the **Reload all companies** action, refresh the browser page, navigate away from the dashboard and then back again, or similar.

 If you've added a company but it is not displaying in the list, you can also use the **Reload all companies** action to update the list.